Clinical judgment

 Every day, pharmacists make decisions that protect patients, improve therapy, solve access problems, coordinate care, and keep the system moving.

 Some of that work is clearly clinical.
 Much of it is operational, administrative, and behind the scenes.
+Most of that work is invisble.
 All of it matters.

-Behind The Counter is a collective archive of pharmacy impact — real stories that make visible the unseen expertise behind everyday care.
+Behind The Counter is a shared space showcasing pharmacy impact — real stories that make visible the unseen expertise behind everyday care.

 Unseen expertise.
 Unforgettable impact.